 Should you buy whole life insurance or term?
-For most people, it probably makes the most sense to stick to term insurance.
+For most people, term insurance probably makes the most sense.
 Buy just as much insurance as you need, and only for as long as you need it.
 With term insurance, you won't be paying anything extra as an "investment."
 Instead, put the money you save on premiums into better long-term investments -- such as stock market index funds, stocks you've selected on your own, or whatever you're most comfortable with.
-(If you're looking for stock and fund recommendations, look no further.)
 Your own investments are likely to outperform any investment an insurance company makes for you.
 By combining term insurance with investments on your own, you'll be minimizing your insurance costs and maximizing your investment potential.

 Another plus for term insurance is that it's a very competitive segment of the insurance business, with companies open to lowering costs to win customers.